 - Any other system that may be compatible with the processing of data system.

-For the purposes and preservation of the public employment relations (labour relations), the Politécnico de Leiria, through its services, is lawfully obliged to verify if the legally established requirements are met, such as: identification, nationality and age.
+For the purposes and preservation of public employment relations (labour relations), Politécnico de Leiria, through its services, is lawfully obliged to verify if the legally established requirements are met, such as identification, nationality and age.

-In addition to these documents, currently, the national identification document (citizen card) contains the necessary data to comply with the tax obligations (social security and tax identification).
+In addition to these documents, currently, the national identification document (EU citizen card) contains the necessary data to comply with the tax obligations (social security and tax identification).

-In the event of not annexing the identification document, or its non-presentation upon request, it is not possible to verify the general requirements for admission, and therefore the requirement has a law which makes it lawful to collect and process the referred data.
+If you don’t attach or present your ID document upon request, it is not possible to verify the general requirements for admission, and therefore the requirement has a law that makes it lawful to collect and process the referred data.

 According to the GDPR, the processing of personal data, even if it is considered sensitive, is lawful if the processing is necessary for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes.
-In addition to this norm, there is a national legislation which obliges the higher education institutions to collect and process data for statistical purposes.
-This data is collected in what is strictly required by the DGEEC/DGES (entity that regulates and determines the collection of this data in the higher education institutions).
+In addition to this norm, Portuguese legislation obliges higher education institutions to collect and process data for statistical purposes.
+This data is collected in what is strictly required by the DGEEC/DGES (the entity that regulates and determines the collection of this data in higher education institutions).